- Play is 4 on 4 hockey with no goalies.

 - All games are running time and substitutions can be made during play (players leaving the game must be at their bench area before new skater can engage in play) or while a puck is out of play.

-- There will be one off-ice pond official to monitor play (scoring, time, puck reset, and arbiter of major infractions and disputes).
-The off-ice official WILL NOT call minor infractions or penalties.
+- There will be one off-ice pond Scorekeeper to monitor play (scoring, time, puck reset, and arbiter of major infractions and disputes).
+The off-ice Scorekeeper WILL NOT call minor infractions or penalties.
 It is the responsibility of the Team Captains to manage and control their players during the flow of the game.

 - There are no overtime periods in regular play, ties will count towards team records.
 During elimination games, teams will play a 3-minute overtime.
 The team that scores the most will be declared the winner.
 If the score remains tied at the end of the 3 minutes, play will continue unabated and the first team to score wins.